celFree/snake/ADVANCED.md

 If one of my goals for this project was not portability, then I could've bound the values of `Direction` to the values of `System.Windows.Forms.Keys`, as it would be slightly faster to process the input from `e.KeyCode` from `Form1.OnKeyDown` and convert it to `Direction`.
 However, because `LogicHandler` cannot guarantee that the logic will be used on a Windows machine, we convert anyway to maintain portability.
 On modern machines, the extra delay is negligible anyway.

 #### `LogicHandler`
-This is a pretty important class, which is why I decided to split the LogicHandler.cs section into multiple sub-sections.

 `LogicHandler` is defined like so:
 ```
 internal class LogicHandler